emefye/filament-otp-login/README.md

 ## Custom Notification Class

-If you want to customize the notification, you can replace the `\Afsakar\FilamentOtpLogin\Notifications\SendOtpCode` with your own.
+If you want to customize the notification, you can replace the `\Emefye\FilamentOtpLogin\Notifications\SendOtpCode` with your own.

 ```php
 <?php